Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     MinMatchingAltitude = 100

 Use vehicle roll to try to "broadside" a target.
 This is very different to a naval broadside (which uses yaw).
 This is intended for vehicles which have weapons that don't have good elevation control.
 Set "BroadsideWithin" to a positive number to start broadsiding when the target is within a certain range -- usually would set to the effective range of your weapons.
 "BroadsideAngle" then controls the roll angle relative to the target you want your vehicle to take.
 "0" means you want either side of your vehicle pointed at the enemy.
 "90" means the bottom of your vehicle, "-90" the top.
 Roll angles will respect the "MaxRollAngle" setting, in the advanced options.
+The AI will not attempt to broadside while performing a roll to turn, so this option may work best for vehicles that only yaw to turn.

     BroadsideWithin=0  -- in meters
     BroadsideAngle=0